SudharshnaLakshmi/serversideprocessing/README.md

 ### Step 4:
 Mention the path of the website in urls.py.
 ### Step 5:
-Publish the website in the given URL.
+Publish the website in the given URL : http://sudharshna.student.saveetha.in/

 ## PROGRAM :